PreyankS/pythoncodes/README.md

 # pythoncodes
-I post codes for interesting problems here that I've worked on using python.
+I post codes for interesting problems that I've tried to solve using Python.